IN THIS SECTION

 If you have any questions, or would like to receive a course information pack, please enquire here.

 Photonics has changed the world in many extraordinary ways, from powering the internet, navigating airliners, correcting vision and protecting the environment.

 Our world-leading research centre is a hive of activity with over 200 staff and students working on cutting-edge research to provide innovative solutions for real life problems in manufacturing, communication technology, defence, health care, renewable energy and the environment

 We are looking for the photonics pioneers of the future to join our vibrant research team and work alongside our world-class researchers to create some history.
-Our PhD programme offers a solid start to any career in optics and photonics whether you are planning to stay in academia or work in industry.
+Our physics and materials science PhD programme offers a solid start to any career in optics and photonics, whether you are planning to stay in academia or work in industry.

 PhD degree in Photonics

 Working alongside some of the world’s leading photonics, physics and advanced materials scientists, you will spend your time conducting novel research in our state-of-the-art facilities, keeping up to date with current research trends in photonics, physics, optics and advanced materials, writing journal papers and attending conferences.

-We want our students to gain a solid grounding for their future careers in photonics, the key enabling technology for a host of industry sectors including:
+Our students gain a solid grounding for their future careers in photonics, the key enabling technology for a host of industry sectors including: